-Table 230: Workgroup Service Level Summary Report Parameter Descriptions
+Table 236: Workgroup Service Level Summary Report Parameter Descriptions

-Parameter Description Time range: Time start Start and end time (in 24-hour format) to define the time period for each day that you want the report generated.
-Time end If you do not want to specify a start time, you can leave it as is (00:00) or select the No lower limit check box.
-If you do not want to specify an end time, you can leave it as is (23:59) or select the No upper limit check box.
+Parameter Description Report Type The type of report you want to generate.
+Enter the extension, or range of extensions, you want to report on.
+You can add multiple extensions, or you can leave this field blank Click Add to add workgroup extension numbers for which you want to generate the report or leave blank to report on all extensions. to report on all extensions Enter the start range in the Start of range field and the end of range in the End of range field.
+If you do not want to specify a start range, you can leave it as is or select the No lower limit check box.
+If you do not want to specify an end range, you can leave it as is or select the No upper limit check box.
+Note: If you are using on-net dialing, enter the workgroup number with the dash.
+For example, enter 12-345 instead of 12345.
+If you do not do this, the generated report can turn up blank, without the required entries.
+Enter the date range you want to report on: Start and end date to define the days for which you want the report generated.
+Date start Date end If you do not want to specify a start date, you can leave it as is (current date) or select the No lower limit check box.
+Date end If you do not want to specify an end date, you can leave it as is (current date) or select the No upper limit check box.
+Enter the time range you want to report on: Start and end time (in 24-hour format) to define the time period for each day that you want the report generated.
+Time start Time end If you do not want to specify a start time, you can leave it as is (00:00) or select the No lower limit check box.
+Time cha If you do not want to specify an end time, you can leave it as is (23:59) or select the No upper limit check box.
 Maximum wait time Select the maximum time that the workgroup server can take before processing the call in its queue.
 You can enter a value between 30 seconds to 10 minutes.
 Break report into 30 minute intervals Select this check box to run interval reports in which each report is subtotaled by 30 minute intervals.
 Show internal calls Select this check box to include internal calls in the report.